2014 - 2015 Transfer Request Information

 How it works

-We can approve transfers only if a school has space for new students.
+We can approve transfers only if a school has space and program availability for new students.
+Read below for transfer information, or use this link for a one page document which outlines Student Transfer Information (Información de Transferencia).
 If more people request spaces than are available, we will use a lottery-style random drawing to approve transfers and assign spaces at each particular school.

 - The process also factors in student needs (See Transfer Priorities below.)